Mine2Map/.github/profile/README.md

 ## Welcome to Mine2Map! 👋

 Mine2Map is the acronym of a Swiss-funded projected entitled [Integrating literature mining of taxonomy and traits with genomics to transform species richness and distribution modelling applied to biodiversity assessments](https://data.snf.ch/grants/grant/10005834).
-This project received funding from the Swiss National Science Foundation (SNSF) for the period 2026 - 2030.
+The project received funding from the Swiss National Science Foundation (SNSF) for the period 2026 - 2030.

-### What we do?
+### What we do
+Mine2Map is an interdisciplinary project combining expertise in:
+* biodiversity genomics
+* text mining
+* natural language processing or NLP
+* biodiversity inforamtics

-Mine2Map is an interdisciplinary project that aims to harness complementary expertise from the biodiversity genomics and text mining research domains to transform how data are used to inform species and habitat protection and restoration.
-The project aims to improve informativeness and specificity of species spatiotemporal distribution mapping and species taxonomic richness modelling, using organismal traits extracted from the literature with text mining approaches integrated with genomics data analyses.
+Our goal is to transform how data are used to inform species and habitat protection and restoration.
+The project focuses on improving species spatiotemporal distribution mapping and taxonomic richness modelling by integrating:

+* organismal traits extracted from scientific literature using text mining approaches
+* genomics-based analyses
+* biodiversity occurrence and distribution data

 ### Focus groups